vfarcic/docker-flow/articles/proxy.md

 Deploying a New Release Without Downtime
 ----------------------------------------

-After some time developer will push a new commit and we want to deploy a new release of the service.
+After some time, a developer will push a new commit, and we'll want to deploy a new release of the service.
 We do not want to have any downtime so we'll continue using the *blue-green* process.
 Since the current release is *blue*, the new one will be named *green*.
 Downtime will be avoided by running the new release (*green*) in parallel with the old one (*blue*) and, after it is fully up and running, reconfigure the proxy so that all requests are sent to the new release.
 Only after the proxy is reconfigured, we want the old release to stop running and free the resources it was using.
 We can accomplish all that by running the same `docker-flow` command.
 However, this time, we'll leverage the [docker-flow.yml](https://github.com/vfarcic/docker-flow/blob/master/docker-flow.yml) file that already has some of the arguments we used before.

 The content of the [docker-flow.yml](https://github.com/vfarcic/docker-flow/blob/master/docker-flow.yml) is as follows.